Sweetie (1989 film): Box office

+Critical response

 In Australian Film, 1978-1994, Sweetie is described as "a ghastly parody of the tyranny of family life".
 Roger Ebert gave the film 3½ stars out of four, writing "[Sweetie] is a story with a realistic origin, told with a fresh and bold eye...Most movies slide right through our minds without hitting anything.
 This one screams and shouts every step of the way".

 In a 2015 review in The Guardian, Luke Buckmaster wrote, "The world of Sweetie – a beautifully strange and compelling film debut – is bent out of shape with almost intangibly subtle precision.
 Campion offsets what could have been a morose drama with an atmosphere that becomes increasingly, and unnervingly, mystical".

 The DVD and Blu-ray editions of the film, released by The Criterion Collection, include three of Campion's earlier short films: "An Exercise in Discipline: Peel", "Passionless Moments", and "A Girl’s Own Story".

-Filmmaker Carol Morley, who has called Campion her greatest influence, cited Sweetie as her favourite film on an episode of Radio 4's The Film Programme.
-Campion was a surprise guest on the programme and said Philip French of The Observer found the film "disgusting", and an Italian outlet asked her why she had to make a film that was "so dirty".
+Filmmaker Carol Morley, who has called Campion her greatest influence, cited Sweetie as her favorite film on an episode of Radio 4's The Film Programme.
+Campion was a surprise guest on the program and said Philip French of The Observer found the film "disgusting", and an Italian outlet asked her why she had to make a film that was "so dirty".